 The curator of the Canadian Clock museum was kind enough to respond to an email I sent concerning the absence of Martin Cheney clocks as well as provide further information on the collection.
 First of all Mr. Symons explained that the museum profiles two centuries of Canadian clocks which include many Canadian manufacturers that represent 90% … More Update to my clock museum post

-If you are looking for clocks from the Black Forest region of Germany you have come to the wrong place.
-Here is a video of the Black Forest region of Germany.
-Once you have seen it drop back here to learn about the Forestville Clock Company of Canada.
-Forestville clocks are Canadian clocks and the … More Forestville mantel clock
+If you are looking for clocks from the Black Forest region of Germany I hate to disappoint.
+This post is about the Forestville Clock Company of Canada.
+Forestville clocks were assembled in Canada with foreign movements in local and foreign-made cases through the late 1920s to the mid-1970s.
+This Forestville mantel clock is not particularly … More Forestville mantel clock